insthync/AndroidSimpleScreenRTMP/README.md

-# AndroidSimpleScreenRMTP
+# AndroidSimpleScreenRTMP
-Simple Screencast by RMTP Project
+Simple Screencast by RTMP Project

 This project is required: https://github.com/ButterflyTV/LibRtmp-Client-for-Android